LaureanoOlocco/Ghidralation/README.md

 ## 📌 Description

 The core idea is to make IDA plugins think they are running inside IDA.
-Ghidralate does this by emulating the modules `idaapi`, `idc`, `idautils`, `ida_bytes`, etc., using Python scripts that internally call Ghidra's APIs.
+Ghidralation does this by emulating the modules `idaapi`, `idc`, `idautils`, `ida_bytes`, etc., using Python scripts that internally call Ghidra's APIs.

 - No need to rewrite plugin logic.
 - Transparent API translation at runtime.